ipelovski/lilia/README.md

 lilia
 =====

-A dialect of the Scheme programming language running in the browser.
+A Scheme-like programming language running in the browser.